Last updated 29th August, 2025

 What's the difference in cost between a small and medium-sized prefab extension?

-So, it can often be around £18,000 for a small basic extension measuring around 15 square metres features an additional lounge.
+So, it can often be around £18,000 for a small basic extension measuring around 15 square metres.

-Medium-range prefabs however tend to cost around £30,000 for the total project of around 25 metres squared.
+Medium-range prefabs, however, tend to cost around £30,000 for the total project of around 25 square metres.

 Costs can increase up to £65,000 for more premium prefab extensions which feature a bathroom, kitchen or double-storey extension.